Toofifty/easy-giantsfoundry/README.md

 - Shows number of actions required to move to the next stage
 - Shows number of actions before gaining/losing too much heat
 - Shows best moulds to use
-- Highlights relevant tool with status colors
+- Highlights relevant tool with customizable status colors
     * Red = Wrong temperature
     * Green = Right temperature
     * Orange = one action or temperature change remaining